 9. Alexandre Dumas

-His real name was Dumas Davy de la Pailleterie, and he was born in Haiti as the grandson of a French Marquis and an enslaved woman of Afro-Caribbean ancestry.
-His father was considered mixed-race and had to be legally freed.
-“Dumas” is the name of his grandmother, Marie-Cessette Dumas.
+His full name was Dumas Davy de la Pailleterie, and he was born as the grandson of a French Marquis and an enslaved woman of Afro-Caribbean ancestry.
+Born in the French colony of Saint-Domingue (Haiti), his father was considered mixed-race and had to be legally freed.

-Because his grandfather was a Marquis, Dumas had access to aristocratic circles and worked for King Louis Philippe, the last of the French Kings as well as being involved in state affairs.
+Because his grandfather had been a Marquis and his father a famous general, Dumas had access to aristocratic circles and worked for King Louis Philippe, the last of the French Kings as well as being involved in state affairs with his friend Victor Hugo.

 Beyond his work for the French government, he wrote many novels in a variety of genres.
 His novels became so popular that they were soon translated into English and other languages.